Sweet Potato Nutrition: Carotenoid Strength and Glycemic Context

 Glycemic response is not fixed.
 It varies with variety, cooking method, and what else is on the plate.

 For users with glucose goals, meal composition is usually more important than declaring one potato type good and another bad.
+Cooking method also matters because starch gelatinization changes how quickly the carbohydrates break down during digestion.

 Practical Use